brynnb/boojbooks/README.md

 * Create documentation for future developers, especially on deployment steps
 * Have tests that are more holistic assuming there is more complicated behavior later implemented
 * Create a separate table and model for Authors, since a real application would probably want the ability to view all books by a particular author
+* Create a "book list" table and model so that books are only entered once and then added by ID to a user's list
 * Add a date picker widget for publication date entry
 * Add more robust validation for form input
 * Add commenting on code that wasn't self explanatory.
-There were only a couple instances in this particular exercise
+There were only a couple instances in this particular exercise that needed it and I added it.